Lemoncode/ngrx-by-sample/05 store-router/ngrx-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## In this demo we are going to add `ngrx/store-devtools`
+## In this demo we are going to add `ngrx/store-router`

-* For this demo we need to previously get installed the redux dev tools extension for Chrome
+* `store-router` allows us to bind the representation of the route (the browser url), to the route state on the ngrx store.
+This give us more power when we compose selctors.

 ## Steps